cirrusidentity/simplesamlphp-module-authoauth2/README.md

 and then uses the resulting access token to query an endpoint to get the user's attributes.
 It is a wrapper around the excellent [PHP League OAuth2 Client](http://oauth2-client.thephpleague.com/).

+## SSP 2

+Compatability work for SSP2 will happen in the [ssp2](https://github.com/cirrusidentity/simplesamlphp-module-authoauth2/tree/ssp2) branch.
 ## SSP as an OIDC server

 If you are interested in using SSP as an OIDC OP see the [OIDC module](https://github.com/rediris-es/simplesamlphp-module-oidc).